Before You Start

 Adding Team Members

-When adding these team members, it is not strictly necessary to enter their email addresses and phone numbers, however without at least an email address your employees will not be able to create an account with your organization, meaning that they will not be able to login via Deputy.com, or use the mobile app.
+When adding these team members, it is not strictly necessary to enter their email addresses and phone numbers, however without at least an email address your employees will not be able to create an account with your organisation, meaning that they will not be able to login via Deputy.com, or use the mobile app.
 For this reason, we recommend that your employees have an email address attached to their account.
 If your employees do not have a mobile, then you cannot use any SMS functions (Kiosk PIN retrieval, shift confirmation, shift publishing).

 If you do not want to invite your staff to the team yet, please toggle off the "Send Invitation Email" option.
 This will prevent your employees logging in online unless you send the invitation.